AsherBond/wp-post-to-diaspora/readme.txt

 *****WISH LIST****

-Need an http or https option for posting to Diaspora.

-give link shortener choices.
+Give link shortener choices.

-allow for custom structure of post.
+Allow for custom structure of post.

 Anything to make this a better plugin.
 I am just hacking hacking hacking this away, so if you know anything about Wordpress plugins, you know better than I do.